-Our goal at Easy Ice is to offer a commercial ice machine program that provides the best value to businesses that need ice.
+Our goal at Easy Ice is to offer the best ice makers as well as the best value to businesses that need ice.
 The phrase “best value” can mean a lot of different things, so this page provides a lot of details about how we – and our customers – think about what “best value” means when dealing with commercial ice machines.

 - Focus & Predictability

 The economics of ice machines are interesting, because the purchase price is only 13% of the lifetime costs of ownership.
 Since 87% of the costs are spread out over time, we calculated the impact of the following two factors:

 - Time value of money – the financial benefit of delaying payments

 - Inflation – the likelihood costs will increase over time.

 There are a number of other assumptions we made, which are spelled out at the bottom of the analysis.

 When considering the best value in commercial ice machines, it is important to account for time spent selecting equipment, managing the scheduling of maintenance and filter replacement, along with the hassles of the unscheduled events that cause repairs, backup ice and general disruption.